ENCCS/veloxchem-workshop/content/index.rst

        on the :doc:`setup` page.

    Day 2
-       Access to a supercomputer.
+       You will need access to a supercomputer.
 Any questions on how to use a particular HPC resource should be directed to the appropriate support desk.
-Detailed instructions can be found on the :doc:`setup` page.
+Detailed instructions on how to set up the software stack can be found on the :doc:`setup` page.

 .. toctree::